2026

 A University Beyond Borders and Classrooms

-As a self-organization of politically persecuted scholars, we seeks new strategies to uphold academic life and knowledge threatened by anti-democratic and authoritarian regimes.
+As a self-organization of politically persecuted scholars, Off University seeks new strategies to uphold academic life and knowledge threatened by anti-democratic and authoritarian regimes.

 What we do